aosabook/500lines/spreadsheet/chapter.md

 <!DOCTYPE html><html><head><meta charset="UTF-8">
 ```

-Without the `charset` declaration, the browser may display the reset button’s Unicode symbol `↻` as `â†»`, an example of _mojibake_ — garbled text caused by decoding issues.
+Without the `charset` declaration, the browser may display the reset button’s Unicode symbol `↻` as `â†»`, an example of _mojibake_: garbled text caused by decoding issues.

 The next three lines are JS declarations, placed within the `head` section as usual: